A Guild is an association or a group of artists or craftsmen who control and regulate the affairs of their trade.

 In most of the large guilds, a standardized duration for the apprenticeship was enforced.

-The medieval guilds that operated in large towns and cities had their own set of rules and these rules were incumbent on every member of the guild.
-For instance, there was a rule that a medieval guild would decide the price of the goods and it would not be the privilege of the individual members.
+Medieval guilds that operated in large towns and cities had their own set of rules that were incumbent on every member of the guild.
+For instance, there was a rule that a medieval guild would decide on the pricing of finished goods made by the craftsmen, individual members of the guild would not be allowed to make these decisions.

-Similarly, rules were made about the wages and working hours etc. Finally, individual members could not indulge in any kind of advertising for personal gain.
+Similarly, rules were made about wages and working hours of members which were decided by the Guild, Finally, individual members could not indulge in any kind of advertising for personal gain.

 Large medieval guilds had their own halls in the town where they would hold regular meetings.
 Various disputes and matters of importance were settled and discussed during these meetings and appropriate punishments were handed out to those who violated the guild rules.